-If your child, or you as a young person, has been identified as needing additional support then this section will provide you with all the information, support and guidance to apply for an Education, Health and Care Plan (EHCP) or Graduated Response for Individual Pupil (GRIP) funding.
+If your child, or you as a young person, has been identified as needing additional support then this section will provide you with all the information, support and guidance to apply for an Education, Health and Care Plan (EHCP).

 You will find all the different templates and supporting information to help you complete an assessment, but Derbyshire Information and Support Service (DIASS) is here to support you should you need any help, or you can contact your local SEND Officer or locality.